Marcel0024/CocoCrawler/README.md

 This example starts at `https://old.reddit.com/r/csharp` and `https://old.reddit.com/r/dotnet` and opens each post and scrapes the title, url, upvotes and top comment.
 It also scrolls to the end of the page and waits 4 seconds before scraping the page.
 And then it continues with the next pagination page.

-## Page Browser Actions
+## PageActions - A way to interact with the browser

-It's possible to add browser actions to each page.
+Page Actions are a way to interact with the browser.
+It's possible to add page actions to each page.
+It's possible to click away popups, or scroll to bottom.
 The following actions are available:

 ```csharp
 var crawlerEngine = await new CrawlerEngineBuilder()